jonmcalder/refactor/README.md

 [![Build Status](https://travis-ci.org/jonmcalder/refactor.svg?branch=master)](https://travis-ci.org/jonmcalder/refactor) [![codecov](https://codecov.io/gh/jonmcalder/refactor/branch/master/graph/badge.svg)](https://codecov.io/gh/jonmcalder/refactor)

-> refactor is an R package which hopes to provide better handling of factors by attempting to address some of the known problems and short-comings present in R
-> (e.g. as outlined in this [Win-Vector blog post](http://www.win-vector.com/blog/2014/09/factors-are-not-first-class-citizens-in-r/))
+> refactor is an R package which aims to provide better handling of factors.
+Though R does have a special data type for factors, it isn't always explicity catered for in commonly used R functions, which can lead to unexpected and undesirable outcomes (e.g. see this [Win-Vector blog post](http://www.win-vector.com/blog/2014/09/factors-are-not-first-class-citizens-in-r/)).
+This observation formed the inspiration for 're'-factor: which is essentially to 're'-visit functions likely to be used with factor data and where possible to wrap, extend or override them in order to better cater for factor data, or at the very least to provide warnings when the integrity of the data could be compromised by an operation.

 Installation
 ------------

-refactor is not available on CRAN but you can easily install the latest version from github using `devtools`:
+refactor is not yet available on CRAN but you can easily install the latest development version from github using `devtools`:

 ``` r
 # install.packages("devtools")